-We are planning to introduce a process of credentialing in 2019 which will recognise expertise and provide training opportunities in areas of practice where:
+Credentialing is a process that will recognise expertise and provide approved, regulated training programmes n areas of practice where:

 - there may be significant patient safety issues, or

 - training opportunities are insufficient or do not provide adequate flexibility to support effective service delivery.

 We plan to introduce the process of credentialing in 2019 subject to Council approval.

 We are proposing that optional components within specialty training or substantial areas existing outside training will become credentials.
 Credentialing will be the process which allows us to regulate these discrete programmes of learning areas and provide a way to recognise doctors' capabilities in these particular practice areas.